 - The defining characteristic of digital media is interactivity.
 Photoshop’s focus is on visual appearance.
-There is no functionality in Photoshop that allows you to account for interactivity, and even if you export a PDF and make it clickable, it is an afterthought, and you can only emulate interactivity with hotspots or links, which is a very limited way to design for a truly interactive medium.
+There is no functionality in Photoshop that allows you to account for interactivity.
+Even if you export a PDF and make it clickable, it is an afterthought, and you can only emulate interactivity with hotspots or links, which is a very limited way to design for a truly interactive medium.

 - Websites revolve around content.
-Photoshop has no concept of pages, or navigation.
-In fact, it does not account for user experience on any level but the strictly aesthetic.
+Photoshop has no concept of pages, or navigation between those pages.
+In fact, it does not account for user experience on any level except for the strictly aesthetic.

-- Web pages employ spatial layout to segment content visually, with scrolling to accommodate overflow.
+- Web pages employ spatial layout to segment content visually, with scrolling accommodating overflow.
 Photoshop works in layers.
-While you can certainly still map out visual elements and content across your Photoshop canvas, the tool itself does not aid you in determining how best to visually segment your real estate.
+While you can certainly still map out visual elements and content across your Photoshop canvas, the tool itself does not aid you in determining how best to visually segment your real estate – vertically or horizontally.